-So, Bedlam Plus is a residue formula and hence even after applying, its active ingredients will continue repelling and killing bed bugs for about 1-4 weeks.
-Spray lightly on fabrics, drapes, sofas, mattresses and mattress encasements.
+So, Bedlam Plus is a residue formula, and hence even after applying, its active ingredients will continue repelling and killing bed bugs for about 1-4 weeks.
+Spray lightly on fabrics, drapes, sofas, mattresses, and mattress encasements.

-Luckily, Bedlam Plus has no restrictions like other bed bug sprays and thus you can apply it at any location you’d apply to other liquids.
+- Luckily, Bedlam Plus has no restrictions like other bed bug sprays, and thus you can apply it at any location you’d apply to other liquids.

 While spraying your sofas, you’ll need to give special attention to corner cracks, folds, and seams since that’s where you’ll mainly find bed bugs, larvae, and their eggs while still reducing their hatching rate.
 But, cover up your aquariums to protect your reptiles and fish.

 I’ve used many bed bug control products, and I have to say that Bedlam Plus is definitely one of the best solutions we have out there.
 So, why and how did I end up selecting Bedlam Plus?

 - Further, I found that Bedlam Plus was easy to apply (with the ready-to-go applicator) and equally made from natural ingredients.

 - Luckily, Bedlam Plus was able to kill even the bed bugs that had developed immunity against various pesticide ingredients such as pyrethroid.

 Bedlam Plus didn’t stain my clothes and fabrics.
 Besides that, it won’t get waterlogged and won’t lose its effectiveness while applied in different areas such as bed bug frames and door frames.